 Over time, it has built a steady viewership amongst the wider academic community in Pakistan, and gained traction from experts and leaders around the world.
 The average LUMS Live session garners approximately 100,000 views and generates conversation on multiple digital platforms from the comments section of the live broadcast on Facebook, to Twitter threads, emails and more.
-Panelists of global stature have lent their knowledge and voice to LUMS Live, including Syed Babar Ali, the Founding Pro Chancellor of LUMS and Member of American Academy of Arts and Sciences, Nobel Laureate, Malala Yousafzai, Boston University Dean,
+Panelists of global stature have lent their knowledge and voice to LUMS Live, including Syed Babar Ali, the Founding Pro Chancellor of LUMS and Member of American Academy of Arts and Sciences, Nobel Laureate, Malala Yousafzai, Boston University Dean, Dr. Adil Najam, and Johns Hopkins University faculty member, Dr. Joshua T. White among many others.
+In a moment of great pride, LUMS also received an

-Dr. Adil Najam, and Johns Hopkins University faculty member, Dr. Joshua T. White among many others.
-In a moment of great pride, LUMS also received an Honourable Mention for LUMS Live in the "Best Practices in Digital Communications" category by the CASE Platinum Awards 2021, a remarkable feat for an initiative that began less than a vear before it was recognised.
+Honourable Mention for LUMS Live in the "Best Practices in Digital Communications" category by the CASE Platinum Awards 2021, a remarkable feat for an initiative that began less than a year before it was recognised.

 In what could have been a period of isolation and inaccessibility to all things - learning, knowledge, connection - this platform allowed a globally expansive community to come together in a meaningful way, and take part in conversations spanning an entire spectrum of topics, ask critical questions, engage in constructive debate, foster sustainable collaborations, and build an entire ecosystem of learning from others.
-Despite the unprecedented nature of our time, LUMS Live has brought to the fore the positive impact of a community, up, knowledge was scarce.
+Despite the unprecedented nature of our time, LUMS Live has brought to the fore the positive impact of a community, a reason to cling to hope, and a motivation to value innovation, community and inclusion above all else and work together to pay it forward.

+I was growing up, knowledge was scarce.
 Now you have information at your fingertips.
 The purpose of education is not to give you the facts, but to give you ways of thinking so you can make sense of the facts.
-The purpose is to create educated people, not Chairman, Higher Education Commission.
-In The Eye Of The Educational 700m
+The purpose is to create educated people, not people with degrees."
+Dr. Taria Banuri Chairman, Higher Education Commission.
+Session 15: COVID-19: In The Eye Of The Educational 700m